 In the classes above, PercentageDiscountOffer has one property, “percentage” of type Double.
 Since it inherits the BaseOffer class (super=), it has the properties defined in BaseOffer as well.

-Lookin again at the “ExampleOffer”, you may observe it is an instance of PercentageDiscounterOffer (class=).
+Looking again at the “ExampleOffer”, you may observe it is an instance of PercentageDiscounterOffer (class=).

 The syntax used by Ink is called SDL.
 You can learn more about it here: http://en.wikipedia.org/wiki/Simple_Declarative_Language